This list of my favorite Anna Maria Island restaurants is from years of eating on the Island. No more worrying about where to eat!

 At Skinny's Place, you find the quintessential beach shack.
 You might miss it if you aren't paying attention.
 Look for the blue shack.
 It's been standing there since 1952.

-This is the spot for a burger and a beer or soda.
+When we're talking local favorites, this is the spot for a burger and a beer or soda.
 The burgers are excellent and the beer is cold!

 This is a local favorite, probably because only locals know it's there!
 Now you know!

 The menu is no frills.
 Burgers, burgers, and more burgers.
 Get a side of fries and a side of onion rings.
 Seriously, Skinny's is what vacation is all about.

 You'll also find hot dogs and chicken on the menu, though we always go with the burger.

 Skinny's is located at 3901 Gulf Drive in Holmes Beach.
 At the end of Manatee Avenue, make a left on Gulf Drive and you're there!